IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/README.md

 ## Scale Personalized Care
 At CCCARE, participants receive a personalized exercise plan (referred to as a “dosage”) which specifies the amount and type of physical activity designed to meet their needs – this plan is constantly adjusted.
 Initial assessments carried out by Kinesiologists, rehabilitation, or other health professionals determine the starting point for each participant based on their current physical ability, medical history, and personal goals.

 Patients’ exercise history and data must be consulted when adjusting exercise plans.
-Currently, CCCARE stores data using a mix of digital and paper-based systems: exercise logs are stored on paper, appointments are scheduled using AirTable, intake assessments are written on paper and manually input into a Microsoft Access database by staff, and referrals from Waterloo Regional Health Network (WRHN) are sent in by fax which requires manual entry into the database.
+Currently, CCCARE stores data using a mix of digital and paper-based systems: exercise logs are stored on paper, appointments are scheduled using AirTable, intake assessments are written on paper and manually input into a Microsoft Access database by staff, and referrals from Waterloo Regional Health Network (WRHN) are sent in by fax, which requires manual entry into the database.
 Unfortunately, Access cannot be integrated with other clinical software or visualize data, hindering data sharing and coordination.

 ### Challenge
 Design a scalable system that makes it easier to prescribe, adjust, store, and share exercise doses efficiently.
-For more information, and a step-by-step guide on how to implement various tools into your solution, check out the [Scalable Systems for Personalized Care Folder](./Scalable_Systems_for_Personalized_Care).
+For more information and a step-by-step guide on how to implement various tools into your solution, check out the [Scalable Systems for Personalized Care Folder](./Scalable_Systems_for_Personalized_Care).
 <!-- The [Designing a Database](https://github.com/IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/blob/main/Database/GUIDE.md) files offer a step-by-step guide on how to implement various tools into your solution. -->

 ---

 ## Exercise Tracking and Measurement

 In CCCARE, an instructor will work with 10-12 patients in a session.
 Meanwhile, sessions with graduated participants can have up to 30 people per instructor.
-Due to minimal supervision, there is no easy way to track each patient as they exercise, therefore some participants may not complete their full dose, while others might overdo it.
+Due to minimal supervision, there is no easy way to track each patient as they exercise.
+Therefore, some participants may not complete their full dose, while others might overdo it.
 Student volunteers are available to assist participants who may require extra support, such as patients with dementia and stroke patients.
 However, as not all participants will have a volunteer working with them one-on-one, there is a need to track the quality of exercises performed so that instructors are able to evaluate the participants’ progress.

 ### Challenge

 Design a system that tracks and measures the quality of patient activity.
-For more information, and a step-by-step guide on how to implement various tools into your solution, check out the [Exercise Tracking and Measurement Folder](./Exercise_Tracking_and_Measurement).
+For more information and a step-by-step guide on how to implement various tools into your solution, check out the [Exercise Tracking and Measurement Folder](./Exercise_Tracking_and_Measurement).
 <!-- The [Wearable Design and 3D-Printing Considerations](https://github.com/IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/blob/main/3D_Printed_Wearable/GUIDE.md) and [Sensor Kit](https://github.com/IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/blob/main/Sensor/GUIDE.md) files offer a step-by-step guide on how to implement various tools into your solution. -->

 ---

 ## Remote (At Home) Care

 CCCARE wants to provide remote care for patients because the in-person programs have limited capacity, and they would like to encourage graduated patients to rely less on the facility.
 Some patients on the waitlist cannot physically attend due to medical constraints, meaning fewer than 10% of stroke and cancer patients from GRH receive treatment at CCCARE.
-Remote care would allow the treatment of far more people at once without worrying about space or class size and provides graduates with support and community as they shift to more independent exercise.
+Remote care would allow the treatment of far more people at once without worrying about space or class size, and provides graduates with support and community as they shift to more independent exercise.
 However, CCCARE is concerned with ensuring participants are getting safe and effective exercise.

 ### Challenge

 Design a system that ensures patients are completing the correct exercises and adhering to their treatment plans at home.
-For more information, and a step-by-step guide on how to implement various tools into your solution, check out the [Remote (At Home) Care Folder](./Remote_(At_Home)_Care).
+For more information and a step-by-step guide on how to implement various tools into your solution, check out the [Remote (At Home) Care Folder](./Remote_(At_Home)_Care).
 <!-- [Machine Vision](https://github.com/IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/blob/main/Machine_Vision/GUIDE.md) files offer a step-by-step guide on how to implement various tools into your solution. -->

 ---

-## General Rescources
+## General Resources
 More information on dosages & exercise sessions can be found [here](https://uofwaterloo.sharepoint.com/:w:/r/sites/tm-eng-engineeringideasclinic/Shared%20Documents/Health%20Hub/W26%20Health%20Tech%20Challenge%202/Dosages%20%26%20Exercise%20Sessions%20-%20More%20Details.docx?d=w4848032b80e54a9bab7b14fe89a329c8&csf=1&web=1&e=g0tvef).